Native Creekside Plants for the East Bay

 • Coffeeberry (Rhamnus californica) Large evergreen shrub good in shade; birds love black berries.

 • Toyon (Heteromeles arbutifolis) Large evergreen shrub with white flowers, red berries.
+Shade or sun.

 • Silktassle (Garrya elliptica) Large evergreen shrub with beautiful drooping catkins in early spring.